As California burns, the winds arrive and the lights go out

 A school, church, library, historic general store and a major hydroelectric plant were spared in the community of about 200 residents, Wait told the Fresno Bee.

-Sheriff's deputies went door to door to make sure residents complied with orders to leave.
+Sheriff's deputies went door to door to make sure residents were complying with orders to leave.
 Officials hoped to keep the fire from pushing west toward Yosemite National Park.

-Early Tuesday, California National Guard and Navy helicopters rescued 13 people from the China Peak area and 22 from Lake Edison and flew them to Fresno Air Terminal, the Guard said.
-The rescue flights were thwarted earlier by heavy smoke Monday night.

 On Saturday, National Guard rescuers in two military helicopters airlifted 214 people to safety after flames trapped them in a wooded camping area near Mammoth Pool Reservoir.
 Two people were seriously injured and were among 12 hospitalized.